-Composer Des Oliver (b.1976) was born in Bedfordshire and studied composition at the Guildhall School of Music and Drama with Dr Robert Saxton and Simon Bainbridge.
-In 2000 he won a Scholarship to study with Steve Martland at the Royal Academy of Music in London and has had Master classes with Tom Adés, Nicholas Maw, Paul Patterson, the BBC Singers, Paavo Heininen, Paul Rouders and Simone Fontanelli.
-At present he is working towards his Doctorate in composition (DPhil) at Worcester College, Oxford.
+Des Oliver studied composition at the Guildhall School of Music and Drama with Robert Saxton and Simon Bainbridge.
+He won a Scholarship at the Royal Academy of Music with Steve Martland, has had Masterclasses with Tom Adés, Nicholas Maw, the BBC Singers, Paavo Heininen, Paul Rouders, Simone Fontanelli and participated in the 2015 composer-choreographer collaboration funded by the RPS Drummond Fund at Rambert Dance Company.